Mo3bassia/usePopcorn-react-app/README.md

 - 💾 **Local Storage Integration**: The app saves the watched list in the browser's `localStorage` to persist user preferences across sessions.
 - ⏳ **Loading Indicators**: Shows a loading indicator while fetching movies from the API.
 - 🛑 **Error Handling**: Graceful error handling when no movies are found or when there’s a network issue.
+- ⌨️ **Keyboard Shortcuts**: Users can use the `Escape` key to close the movie details and clear the search input.
+The `Enter` key focuses on the search input for quick access.

 ---